bentlema/puppet-tutorial-pe/tutorial/docker/03-Install-Puppet-Master.md

 The installer will prompt you:

 ```
-     ??
-Install packages and perform a guided install?
-[Y/n]
+      How to proceed?
+[1]:
 ```

-Press Enter to accept the default 'Y' and then you'll see:
+Press Enter to accept the default and then you'll see:

 ```
      Installing setup packages.